What Debts Can I File Bankruptcy on in California?

 Trust a California Bankruptcy Lawyer to Advise You on Dischargeable Debt

-As you can see, Chapter 7 or Chapter 13 may be a good fit for eliminating many of the debts that you struggle to pay now.
+As you can see, Chapter 7 or Chapter 13 bankruptcy cases may be a good fit for eliminating many of the debts that you struggle to pay now.
 Discharging what you can through bankruptcy is still a benefit for getting your finances back on track.
 If you are considering your options, please contact Kostopoulos Bankruptcy Law.
 We can schedule a consultation at our offices in Oakland or Riverside to discuss details with a Chapter 7 and Chapter 13 attorney.

 Related Content: How Can I Avoid Bankruptcy in California?